ThinkingInTypes/ThinkingInTypes.github.io/Chapters/03_What_is_a_Type.md

 It indicates that `name` should be a string, and that the function returns a string.
 If you run this code, Python will not enforce that `name` is a string--if you pass an integer, it will still run, and likely error out only when it tries to do `"Hello, " + 5`.
 In other words, *type hints don't make Python statically typed*.
-They are simply metadata attached to the functions and variables ([What Are Python Type-Hints and How to Use Them? — Andres Berejnoi | by Andrés Berejnoi | Medium](https://medium.com/@andresberejnoi/what-are-python-type-hints-and-how-to-use-them-andres-berejnoi-31835b92b038#:~:text=They%20allow%20you%20to%20declare,affect%20how%20your%20program%20runs)).
+They are metadata attached to the functions and variables ([What Are Python Type-Hints and How to Use Them? — Andres Berejnoi | by Andrés Berejnoi | Medium](https://medium.com/@andresberejnoi/what-are-python-type-hints-and-how-to-use-them-andres-berejnoi-31835b92b038#:~:text=They%20allow%20you%20to%20declare,affect%20how%20your%20program%20runs)).
 The official Python documentation makes this clear: the Python runtime does not enforce function and variable type annotations; they are meant to be used by third-party tools (like type checkers, IDEs, linters) ([Python's "Type Hints" are a bit of a disappointment to me](https://www.uninformativ.de/blog/postings/2022-04-21/0/POSTING-en.html#:~:text=The%20documentation%20says%3A)).

 The benefits of type hints are seen during development: they serve as documentation and enable static analysis tools to catch errors before running the code.